Tiendil/blog.feeds.fun/content/posts/2025-012-october-2025-in-feeds-fun/en.md

 Do not forget about our [long-term development plans](https://github.com/users/Tiendil/projects/1/views/1?pane=info).

-New task added to the roadmap: [Tag normalization: protect proper names from changing](https://github.com/Tiendil/feeds.fun/issues/446).
+New task added to the Roadmap: [Tag normalization: protect proper names from changing](https://github.com/Tiendil/feeds.fun/issues/446).

 Currently, we are working on [improving registration & login interfaces](https://github.com/Tiendil/feeds.fun/issues/365).